 Adjustments allow sales team members and managers to override forecasts without affecting the data in related opportunities.
 This empowers them to incorporate their own judgment, making forecasts more realistic and accurate.

-Managers can use historical trends, or their own understanding of the rep behavior, to guide their forecast settings.
-Adjustment notes are used to capture the reasoning behind the adjustments e.g. deals they are including even though it is not in the forecast category yet or new pipeline that will be created and closed in the rest of the period.
+Managers can use historical trends or their own understanding of the rep’s behavior to guide their forecast settings.
+Adjustment notes are used to capture the reasoning behind the adjustments, for example, deals they are including even though they are not in the forecast category yet, or a new pipeline that will be created and closed in the rest of the period.

 As a manager, I can quickly drill down to a specific team member: